jessefitz/jessefitz.me/work/portfolio.md

 #### **Technical Program Manager (2015 – 2020)**

 - Led multi-year, multi-million-dollar strategic programs for commercial clients.
-- Scaled Exelon account from $150K to over $2.5M in annual revenue, becoming a top-3 performing account.
+- Scaled strategic commercial account from $150K to over $2.5M in annual revenue, becoming a top performing AIS account.
 - Grew program from a few engineers to a 50-person cross-functional product development organization.
 - Built a robust cloud hosting platform for critical workloads.
 - Modernized six customer-facing web platforms to enhance user experience and resilience.